 To find out more about investing in an ISA read our article - "Where should you invest your ISA allowance?"

 A SIPP is a personal pension product where you make the investment choice and get tax relief on your contributions at your marginal rate of tax.
 If you are a basic rate taxpayer and contribute £100 per month into a SIPP you get an extra £25 put into your pension from the government in the form of tax relief.
-If you are a higher or upper rate taxpayer then further tax relief can be claimed through your annual tax return.
+If you are a higher or additional rate taxpayer then further tax relief can be claimed through your annual tax return.
 Withdrawals from a SIPP can be made from the age of 55 but are taxed at your marginal rate.

 A SIPP is an excellent tax-free product for long term investment that can be increased over time to provide an income in retirement.
 To find out more about SIPPs read our article - "What is a SIPP?"